 10. Use online job listings.

-The future is bright for those in the consulting field.
-Use these steps to find the right clients, and you’re well on your way.
-For more tips to help you grow your consulting business, check out this post.
+The future is bright for those in the consulting field, especially when they have a game plan to back them up.
+Use these tips to find the right clients, and you’re well on your way.